Skip to main content

 To do this, your product needs to resonate with the specific problems or needs your customers have.
 But they aren’t ready for a sales conversation yet—and they might not even know they want what you’re offering.

 At this stage in the funnel, focus on customer education to deepen customers’ understanding of your product.
-Create engaging content across a variety of formats like blog posts, ebooks, videos, webinars, and social media.
-And don’t forget to capture email addresses so you have a chance to nurture customers over time.
+Create engaging content across a variety of formats like blog posts, eBooks, videos, webinars, and social media.
+Be sure to capture email addresses so you have a chance to nurture customers over time.

 3. Evaluation